Willie Kimani: Court case

 On 24 June 2021, his family called for the expedition of the murder trial, which was still ongoing, 5 years after his murder.
 On September 20, 2021, a Kenyan judge ruled that the four accused had a case to answer.

-On 22 July 2022, three police officers; Fredrick Leliman, Stephen Cheburet, and Sylvia Wanjiku) and police informer Peter Ngugi were found guilty of three counts of murder — of Kimani, his client Josephat Mwenda and driver Joseph Muiruri — officer Leonard Mwangi has been acquitted on all three counts of murder.
+On 22 July 2022, three police officers; Fredrick Leliman, Stephen Cheburet, and Sylvia Wanjiku and police informer Peter Ngugi were found guilty of three counts of murder — of Kimani, his client Josephat Mwenda and driver Joseph Muiruri — officer Leonard Maina Mwangi was acquitted on all three counts of murder.

+On 3 February 2023, the accused were sentenced as follows; Fredrick ole Leliman, the police officer believed to have been the mastermind of the brutal murder was sentenced to death, Stephen Cheburet Morogo was sentenced to 30 years and Sylvia Wanjiku Wanjohi was sentenced to 24 years.
+The informant, Peter Ngugi Kamau was sentenced to 20 years in prison.
+The ruling was made by Justice Jessie Lesiit.

 Personal life

 Kimani's parents were Paul Kinuthia and Elizabeth Wambui.
 He was married to Hannah Wanjiku with whom he had two children.

 Awards and honours

 In recognition of his work, Kimani was named 2016 Jurist of the Year and awarded the posthumous award for his bravery in defending the downtrodden in Kenya.

 In 2017, Kimani was feted with the Fr.
 John Anthony Kaiser Human Rights Award by the Law Society of Kenya (LSK) for his fight for the rights of the downtrodden in society.

+Rapper Julius Owino (Juliani) released a song, Machozi Ya Jana, that loosely translates to Yesterday's Tears.
+The song was in honour of the Late Willie Kimani and the other victims of extrajudicial killings.